againerdewar/personal-site/posts/invert.md

 In broad strokes, the idea behind my classroom model is simple: students read the text, do homework, get help from me and their peers, and then do more homework.
 This takes place on a rolling schedule.
-For each slice of material, students go through the following process, closely modeled on [David Pengelley](http://www.math.nmsu.edu/~davidp/)'s system at NMSU:
+For each slice of material, students go through the following process, closely modeled on [David Pengelley](http://www.math.nmsu.edu/~davidp/)'s system at <span class="initalism">NMSU</span>:

 1. Prior to the class meeting, read the assigned section of the textbook.
    I post a <q>reading guide</q> along with the assignment, which includes various notes and annotations to accompany the text, guiding students to the most important material and helping them navigate the writing.